nicholasung/oil_pressure_gauge/README.md

 ### KNOWN BUGS
 - When small tick labels have 4 characters drawn a grey line gets drawn to the bottom of the screen
+- Dynamic max does not centre the labels